-MUMIN 4561 Practicum: Leading Small Vocal
+MUMIN 4561 Practicum: Leading Small Vocal Ensembles in Worship

 A practical study and application of small vocal ensemble techniques, repertoire, and leadership as applied to corporate worship.
 Students are expected to minister in the music program of a local church or organization.